sergei-bondarenko/poster/README.md

 There are currently two utils in the `utils/` folder:

 - `cleaner.py` - cleaner for the files in `uploads/` directory: Deletes files which are not included in the `data/data.json`.
+Also finds duplicates.
 - `poster.py` - for creating multiple blog posts using files from a specified directory.
 One file per post.
 Reqires a [python-magic](https://github.com/ahupp/python-magic) installed.

 ## Screenshots